HoodroWilson/nft-maker-pro-helper/README.md

 ---

+## Release Notes

+### 3.0.0
+  * Added additional optional configuration options to `uploadNFTs.js`
+    * Added `metadata` to set custom metadata placeholders values for each NFT
+    * Added `metadata_format` to set dynamic custom metadata placeholders values for each NFT
+    * Added `startingNumber` to set the number to start the process with instead of at 1
+    * Added `limitedQuantity` to set the number of NFTs to upload before it stops
+    * Added `dryRun` to disable any API calls to NFT MAKER PRO
+  * Added the ability to include a `$` wildcard in the `url` of the `file` to dynamically generate URLs for projects with individually unique images/files
+  * Created the initial version of `deleteNFTs.js` to delete NFTs in an NFT Project by `id`, `id_range`, and `all`
+  * Organized the `README.md` to include a larger description, purpose, and use cases

+### 2.0.0
+  * Introduced breaking change in the JSON configuration on how we deal with files in order to introduce the subfiles concept
+  * Organized the `README.md` to add more details on setup and configuration examples

+### 1.0.0
+  * Initialized the repo/codebase
+  * Created the initial version of `uploadNFTs.js`
+  * Created a basic `README.md`

+---

 ## Future Scripts
 * Create `filesToURLs.js` which accepts a directory and uploads the contents to a public location and returns the URLs to use with other scripts